ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 -   `headers` - Routing is based on `key=value` matches with a setting `x-match=all` or `x-match=any`.
 Example table key list: `x-match=all,format=logs,type=report,year=2020`.
 -   `consistent-hash` - Data is evenly distributed between all bound tables (where exchange name is the same).
 Note that this exchange type must be enabled with RabbitMQ plugin: `rabbitmq-plugins enable rabbitmq_consistent_hash_exchange`.

+Setting `rabbitmq_queue_base` may be used for the following cases:
+-   to be able to restore reading from certain durable queues when not all messages were successfully consumed.
+Note: it makes sence only if messages are sent with delivery mode 2 - marked 'persistent', durable.
+To be able to resume consumption from one specific queue - set its name in `rabbitmq_queue_base` setting and do not specify `rabbitmq_num_consumers` and `rabbitmq_num_queues` (defaults to 1).
+To be able to resume consumption from all queues, which were declared for a specific table - just specify the same settings: `rabbitmq_queue_base`, `rabbitmq_num_consumers`, `rabbitmq_num_queues`.
+By default, queue names will be unique to tables.
+-   to reuse queues as they are declared durable and not auto-deleted.
+-   to let different tables share queues, so that multiple consumers could be registered for the same queues, which makes better performance.
+If using `rabbitmq_num_consumers` and/or `rabbitmq_num_queues` settings, the exact match of queues is achieved in case these parameters are the same.

 If `rabbitmq_num_consumers` and/or `rabbitmq_num_queues` settings are specified along with `rabbitmq_exchange_type`, then:

 -   `rabbitmq-consistent-hash-exchange` plugin must be enabled.
 -   `message_id` property of the published messages must be specified (unique for each message/batch).

+For insert query there is message metadata, which is added for each published message: messageID and republished flag - can be accessed via message headers.

 Do not use the same table for inserts and materialized views.